 [04:38] Becoming a Significant Other

-Being supportive and asking a lot of questions and finding interesting ways to spend time together when he was studying a lot became the key for them.
-They had to find ways to even just be in the same room or where they could take study breaks.
+Being supportive, asking a lot of questions, and finding interesting ways to spend time together when he was studying a lot became the key for them.
+They had to find ways to just be in the same room or spend time together where they could take study breaks.
 They started to think of it as something they could face together.
 It was that team mentality.
-He was doing all the work but she was cheering him on.
-Marking his progress in studying made her feel like this is something they were going at together.
+He was doing all the work, but she was cheering him on.
+Marking his progress studying made her feel like this is something they were going at together.

 [07:05] Good Communication and an Attitude of Postponement

-Sometimes, it also meant, this is his priority for now and they can't wait to celebrate after the MCAT or after the applications or in, or whatever.
+Sometimes it also meant that this is his priority for right now and they can wait to celebrate an event/occasion after the MCAT, or after the applications are turned in, or whatever.
 But it has to be balanced with having an attitude of postponement.
 They want to balance having that sense of the big picture but not putting everything on hold.

 [09:40] How Much Say Do You Have in the Decision-Making Process?

-For Sarah, how much emphasis she has as the significant other be putting into the decision making process for the student is an important question.
+For Sarah, how much emphasis she has as the significant other contributing to the decision making process for the student is an important question.
 Depending on where your relationship is, it's going to impact what kind of say or input you have.

 Sarah recommends to think about where is your relationship at the time that they apply.
 Also, have that conversation with your partner about whether you should have a say.
 If you're already married or in a very committed relationship, this could look different.

 Whether your relationship is ready or not, you're going to have to make some big decisions around who gets to say which medical school.
 Who gets to say where they go and what they do?
 And if you've only been dating for a few months, that could feel out of sync with where your relationship is.
 And this is the first taste for the partners of people in medicine that medicine really does call the shots sometimes.